 If a microwave,

-multiple TVs, or a VCR are important to you ask about them.
+multiple TVs, a DVD player, or Internet access are important to you ask about them.
 Also ask what

 are in each room.